-Intimidation and stalking comes under domestic violence offenses.
-There are numerous short codes, which depicts the nature of the criminal offense.
+Intimidation and stalking comes under domestic violence offences.
+There are numerous short codes, which depicts the nature of the criminal offence.
 Section 13 of the Crimes [Domestic and Personal Violence] Act)

-For instance, it is quite common for the first-time offender to get a good behavior bond for a period of 12 months.
-You should understand that trying to disrupt the good behavior bond would only result in incurring additional wrath from the court.
+For instance, it is quite common for the first-time offender to get a good behaviour bond for 12 months.
+You should understand that trying to disrupt the good behaviour bond would only result in incurring additional wrath from the court.

 At times, the same set of legal claims gets the attention of the district court.
 The scenario can take a turn for the worse for the offender then.
 The offender might get access to suspended sentences with supervision because of the crimes (sentencing procedure) act.
 Conviction process is simple for the law enforcement officers.
 They have to prove that the offender intended to stalk or intimidate the defender.